Reader in World History

 Other Professional Activities

-Sivasundaram is the Principal Investigator on an AHRC-funded grant which he holds together with Prof. Simon Schaffer of HPS, Cambridge with the title 'Exploring Traditions: Sources for a Global History of Science.'
-This is also connected to the Graduate Research Group at CRASSH with the title, 'Global Science' and aims to critique and discuss the present global turn in histories of science.
+He was the Principal Investigator on an AHRC-funded grant which he held together with Prof. Simon Schaffer of HPS, Cambridge with the title 'Exploring Traditions: Sources for a Global History of Science.'
+This was also connected to the Graduate Research Group at CRASSH with the title, 'Global Science' and aimed to critique and discuss the present global turn in histories of science.
+Results of this project are forthcoming.

 Associate Editor for The Journal of British Studies.